anachment/anachment/README.md

 	&#128075; Welcome!
 This is my GitHub profile.
 </h1>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;I am developing myself in the field of programming.
 I am currently working as an electronics engineer.
-We plan to acquire the necessary knowledge in programming, and in particular, to master the C++ language well, and begin our journey as an IT specialist.
+I plan to acquire the necessary knowledge in programming, and in particular, to master the C++ language well, and begin our journey as an IT specialist.
 I am glad to meet new people, especially I want to find like-minded people...</p>

 <br>